KasparEtter/ef1p/pages/email/email.md

 my proxy server doesn't store anything, but [Heroku logs the last 1'500 requests](https://devcenter.heroku.com/articles/logging#log-history-limits), which includes the queried domain and your IP address.
-I don't persist the [log file](https://en.wikipedia.org/wiki/Log_file) but I might check it from time to time for troubleshooting.
+I don't persist the [log file](https://en.wikipedia.org/wiki/Log_file), but I might check it from time to time for troubleshooting.
-The tool checks the syntax of the DNS record and the policy file but it verifies neither the `MX` records nor whether the mail server has a valid PKIX certificate.
+The tool checks the syntax of the DNS record and the policy file, but it verifies neither the `MX` records nor whether the mail server has a valid PKIX certificate.

 <div id="tool-lookup-mta-sts-policy"></div>